Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 Excellent!
 Now let's write this loop in parallel.
 Our parallelism comes from the data parallel [`forall`](https://chapel-lang.org/docs/users-guide/datapar/forall.html) loop.
+The `forall` loop basically handles the parallelism for you!

 <a id="ex4"></a>
 #### Example 4: Parallel Factorial Attempt